Kotlin/kotlinx-kover/kover-gradle-plugin/docs/configuring.md

                     packages("com.another.subpackage")
                     // include all classes, annotated by specified annotations (with BINARY or RUNTIME AnnotationRetention), wildcards '*' and '?' are available
-                    // if this is specified, then no class that is not marked with an annotation will be included in the report annotatedBy("*MarketToKover*")
+                    // if this is specified, then no class that is not marked with an annotation will be included in the report annotatedBy("*MarkerToKover*")
-                    // include all classes that inherit the specified class or implement the specified interface inheritedFrom("*Repository")
+                    // include all classes that extend the specified class or implement the specified interface inheritedFrom("*MyInterface")
                 }
             }
         }